The Sky Tavern Junior Ski Program. America's oldest and largest volunteer run ski school.

 Can we still ski at Sky Tavern, on an non-assigned day?

 Adult members may ski at Sky Tavern on a non-assigned day but are expected to check-in and be willing to help out.
 A child of the member may ski, but must attend class in the morning, even on the non-assigned day.
-Bus kids may only use the bus system on their assigned day.
+Bus kids may only use the bus system on their assigned day but we are trying to change that!

 Where do we eat?

 The Sky Tavern lodge has a full food service department, where breakfast and lunch can be purchased at very economical rates.
-Season meal passes can be purchased for $50 and will offer each participant a full lunch for each day of the season (for a total of eight lunches).
+Season meal passes for kids can be purchased for $55 and will offer each participant a full lunch for each day of the season (for a total of eight lunches).
 In addition, our terrain park boasts the Snack Shack for those mid-afternoon munchies.
+Sky Tavern's food is not the run of the mill hotdogs.
+There are some fairly intense and talented adults in the kitchen.
+The weekly specials look like they come straight from Master Chef!